 Electromyography may be indicated in cases of long standing paralysis.
 This test helps us to know if the nerve and muscles are recovering.
 Tiny needles are used to measure the responses.

-Complications of Facial Nerve Disease
+What Complications Can Facial Nerve Disease Cause?

 The most serious complication that may develop as the result of total facial nerve paralysis is an ulcer of the cornea of the eye.
 It is important that the eye on the involved side be protected from this complication by keeping the eye moist.
 Closing the eye with the finger is an effective way of keeping the eye moist.
 One should use the back of the finger rather that the tip in doing this to insure that the eye is not injured.